TBrost/Brost-Resume/docs/index.md

 ### Internships

+`April 2022 - Aug 2022`
+__Advisors Excel__, Marketing Operations Intern, Topeka, KS Collaborated with a variety of teams and individuals across the marketing and IT departments on various projects providing data and process insights and implementation strategies.
+- Advised on future growth solutions as part of a Data Analytics and Management research team.
+	- Evaluated multiple 3rd party SaaS and PaaS providers in addition to the capacity of internal development possibilites.
+	- Met with and analyzed data situations and needs of each division of the marketing department
+	- Aggregated and compared findings from interviews and pitches with companies and their abilites to meet the specific needs of each division at Advisors Excel (AE).
+- Provided Power-BI dashboards for website data analytics allowing for first time views of aggregate and comparison level data across websites.
+	- Researched and developed R-scripts to effeciently call and aggregate website traffic and interaction data using google analytics API's for the 1800+ individual websites managed by AE.
+	- Further wrangled and formatted data within Power-BI to show actionable insights and trends based on individual, comparison and aggregate site data.

 `July 2021 - Sep 2021`
-__Reseach and Business Development Center__, Rexburg, ID
+__Reseach and Business Development Center__, Research Analyst, Rexburg, ID

-- Worked with a small team to analyze past data and results from previous studies to recreate and improve upon a generalized economic survey and study of Madison county in comparison to Idaho and Eastern Idaho.
+- Worked with a small team to analyze past data and results from previous studies to recreate and improve upon a generalized economic survey and study of Madison county in comparison to Idaho and Eastern Idaho..
 - This was used to help plan and promote specific industries within the area and identify sectors of economic leakages for Madison county Idaho.

 ### Statistics/Data Science/Quantitative Analysis

+`Sep 2022 - Present`
+__Brigham Young University - Idaho__, - Research Assistant, Rexburg, ID
+Primary research assistant to Economics professor until graduation.
+- Working with professor to collect educational data through Canvas software API's
+- As data is collected we will begin using it to emperically analyse the effectiveness of various teaching methods and strategies in efforts to improve learning and teaching effeciency at various conceptual levels for students.

 `Sept 2021 - Jan 2022`
 __Hot Cup Factory__, - Business Development Specialist - Rexburg, ID